-We offer evaluations on whether specific cargo can be transported, of possible transport methods as well as of the maximum cargo dimensions and weights carried along a specific route.
+We offer evaluations on whether specific cargo can be transported and of possible transport methods as well as of the maximum cargo dimensions and weights carried along a specific route.

 The study informs the shipper about the expected risks and challenges for a transport of either abnormal weights or dimensions or to remote areas.

-Typically performed at an early stage, the result can also influence the final cargo design or transportation method.
+Typically performed at an early stage, the results can also influence the final cargo design or transportation method.

 Rhenus supports you during the construction process – evaluating lifting and lashing possibilities for cargo at early stages.
 We also evaluate the minimum requirements for vessels, cranes or trailers and develop alternative transport concepts.